 My interest in becoming an educator dates back to my early elementary years.
 As with most students, I had experiences with instructors that varied between the good, the bad and the ugly.
 When my experiences were good, I excelled, took risks, learn, and I would push myself to master a skill.
 With the bad instances, I would shy away and try not to be noticed by the teacher.
 I quietly attempted to look busy.
 The ugly experiences were where I would become embarrassed and completely disengage with a lesson and from an instructor.
 Even at a young age, I saw which one of these people I would want to model.
 So the seed was planted in my head to become not just an educator, but a person to inspire others to reach for the stars and strive to achieve their full potential.
 In my free time I enjoy basketball and teaching.

-Wayne State University - BS, Special Education
+Undergraduate Degree: Wayne State University - Bachelor of Science, Special Education

 College Level American History